DATA & SERVICES: WEB SERVICE CLIMATE DATA ACCESS

 Climate Data Access Portal (Cli-DAP)

 The Climate Data Access Portal (Cli-DAP) was developed by the Midwestern Regional Climate Center and the Western Regional Climate Center.
 It provides end-users access to national sub-daily climate data networks.
 Metadata, raw data, and calculated statistics including maximum, minimum and average for hourly, daily, monthly and annual time steps can be accessed through Cli-DAP.
-Currently, the Automated Surface/Weather Observing Systems (ASOS/AWOS) observations are available.
-The Climate Reference Network (CRN) will be added at a later time, as well as regional and local networks.
+Currently, the Automated Surface/Weather Observing Systems (ASOS/AWOS) and the Climate Reference Network (CRN) observations are available.
+Other datasets will eventually be added, including regional and local networks.